ualberta-mueller-group/MCGS/docs/development-notes.md

     `database& get_global_database()` (`global_database.h`), after
     `mcgs_init_all()` completes.
 - `database` has its own sumgame that it uses to solve outcome classes
-- The data is stored in two separate "trees", one tree for partizan games, the other for impartial games
+- The data is stored in two separate "trees", one tree for partisan games, the other for impartial games
     - Each tree is two layers of `std::unordered_map`.
 The first indexed by game type (`game_type_t`), the second is indexed by local